Weddings & Vow

 Where do you do weddings?

 Please go to the toolbar and read “ceremony sites“.
 We have put together a few sites with photos with pros and cons.
 Of course, if you have a site in mind, we will certainly consider it.
 Hotels and beaches are not always an option.
 You need permission.
 They do not own the beach, but they do own the access.
 If you are renting a beachfront condo you might need permission as well.
 You may be unfamiliar with certain areas and will give you the best advice.
-You can choose to take it or leave it.

 I want to book, what do I do?

 Go to the toolbar and choose “Book My Wedding“.
 Once we get this info, a contract will be emailed.
 Return the contract and payment within the 7-day hold date.
 A check is preferred, but a CC invoice can be sent.
 Once everything is returned, we will email everything you will need for your wedding or renewal, including ceremonies to choose from, and a form called wedding details.
+You will get the details form back to us at least one month before the ceremony date.

 Have people lost dates by ignoring the hold date?